leapwallet/cosmos-node-setup/docs/blockchain-nodes/commercio-network/testnet11k/validator.md

             --pubkey ($DAEMON_NAME tendermint show-validator)
         ```

-       Open `https://testnet.commercio.network/transactions/detail/<HASH>`, where `<HASH>` is the value of the `txhash` field printed (e.g., `FDDE67944FBD6111EA9898D6F8B5CF9601B4935B5A17CE18209825311A036210`) in your browser to check if the validator was successfully created.
+       Open `https://testnet.commercio.network/transactions/detail/<HASH>`, where `<HASH>` is the value of the `txhash` field printed such as `FDDE67944FBD6111EA9898D6F8B5CF9601B4935B5A17CE18209825311A036210` in your browser to check if the validator was successfully created.